Closing the gap between SVRG and TD-SVRG with Gradient Splitting: Introduction

 Previous research has analysed the application of variance reduction technique to TD updates in two problem settings: $(i)$ a pre-sampled trajectory of the {\em Markov Decision Process (MDP)} (finite sample), and $(ii)$ when states are sampled directly from the MDP (online sampling).
 We briefly mention the most relevant works in both veins.
 In the online sampling setting, the first attempt to adapt variance reduction to TD learning was made in \cite{korda}.
-Their results were discussed by \cite{Dalal2018a} and \cite{narayanan2017finite}; \cite{reanalysis} provided further analysis of such approaches and showed geometric convergence for the so-called {\em Variance Reduction Temporal Difference learning (VRTD)} algorithm for Markovian sampling; \cite{ma2020} applies the variance reduction technique to Temporal Difference with Correction.
+Their results were discussed by \cite{Dalal2018a} and \cite{narayanan2017finite}; \cite{reanalysis} provided further analysis of such approaches and showed geometric convergence for the so-called {\em Variance Reduction Temporal Difference learning (VRTD)} algorithm for both Markovian and i.i.d. sampling; \cite{ma2020} applies the variance reduction technique to Temporal Difference with Correction.
+However, both \cite{reanalysis} and \cite{ma2020} achieve total complexity better than $1/\epsilon$ for the policy evaluation problem, which is not possible in the setting of this paper (see Appendix \ref{app:td_lower_bound.} for details).

 The finite sample setting was analysed in \cite{Du2017}, where authors directly applied SVRG and SAGA to a version of policy evaluation by transforming it into an equivalent convex-concave saddle-point problem.
 Since their algorithm uses two sets of parameters, in this paper we call it Primal-Dual SVRG or PD-SVRG.
 Their results were improved in \cite{Peng2020} by introducing inexact mean path update calculation (Batched SVRG algorithm).